-- Arrange for someone to drive you home after the procedure.
-One support person (spouse, friend, or family member) may accompany you on the day of your appointment, but not into the procedure room. - You may have clear fluids up to four hours before the procedure.
+- Arrange for someone to drive you home after the procedure. - You may have clear fluids up to four hours before the procedure.
 Continue taking your morning medications, except for blood thinners (see next page), with a small sip of water.